 To reduce repeated setup sequences, up to ten power meter configurations can be stored in the power meter's nonvolatile memory.
-The GPIB address, the data stored in the sensor calibration tables and the zeroing and calibration data are not stored by a preset.
+The GPIB address and command set, the data stored in the sensor calibration tables and the zeroing and calibration data are not stored by a preset.
 The calibration table selected is not affected.

-Power meter configurations are saved and recalled with the $\begin{bmatrix} Save \\ Recall \end{bmatrix}$ key.
+Power meter configurations are saved and recalled with the Recall key.